 Reactive repairs waste taxpayer money.
 As true conservatives, we know that you will understand how much waste occurs when repairs and maintenance of publicly funded assets are done reactively - instead of proactively.
 Every homeowner knows that if you wait to replace your roof until the roof is actually leaking, the roof job is a much more expensive undertaking than to have simply replaced your roof proactively.
 Complications such as water damage, rodents and mold can significantly add to the overall expense.
 Sadly, because of the chronic and gross underfunding of school repairs for two decades, school boards are in a position that the majority of repairs are done reactively.
-We know that your government will recognize the waste in that approach and we urge you to please take the bold steps needed (as outlined in the above section entitled, "Outcomes Based Funding") to significantly increase funding by \$1.6-billion/year - on top of the current funding - to eliminate the \$15.9-billion of accumulated disrepair in Ontario's publicly funded schools as quickly as possible.
+We know that your government will recognize the waste in that approach and we urge you to please take the bold steps needed to significantly increase funding by \$1.6-billion/year - on top of the current funding - to eliminate the \$16.3-billion of accumulated disrepair in Ontario's publicly funded schools as quickly as possible.

 With power comes responsibility and accountability.
 In 1998, Mike Harris' PC government amalgamated school boards and implemented a new funding formula, with school boards relying exclusively on the provincial government for funding.
 In 2002, the Rozanski report, commissioned by the PC government, identified that \$5.6-billion of disrepair had accumulated in Ontario's publicly funded schools since the provincial government took over education funding.
 Furthermore, the Rozanski report identified that the yearly funding provided by the provincial government to school boards for school renewal was less than 1% of the value of the current replacement value of schools, even though established guidelines recommended that governments provide a minimum of 1.5% - 4% of the current facility replacement value of a building for renewal needs each year.
 The Liberal governments that held power for the 15 years after the Rozanski report allowed the \$5.6-billion of disrepair in Ontario's publicly funded schools to triple to \$15.9-billion.
+Since the current government came to power in 2018, we've seen a further increase to \$16.3-billion.